 Frequently Asked Questions

-Check the FMCSA Training Provider Registry at tpr.fmcsa.dot.gov to confirm the school is registered as an approved ELDT provider.
-Also verify their Texas DPS approval.
-Any school we match you with through our service has been pre-verified as FMCSA-registered.
+Check the FMCSA Training Provider Registry at tpr.fmcsa.dot.gov to confirm the school is listed as an ELDT provider.
+Also verify the Texas-specific licensing or testing requirements that apply to your license path.
+Any school we match you with through our service is verified to be listed on the FMCSA Training Provider Registry at the time of partnership activation.

 The fastest path is a full-time private school program combined with completing your ELDT knowledge training online before your BTW sessions start.
 Start your DOT physical immediately — it’s the first step and the most common delay.
 With everything lined up, 6 to 8 weeks from start to license is achievable.
 Still exploring?
 See CDL training options near you across Texas →